Quantifying the Performance Gap for Simple Versus Optimal Dynamic Server Allocation Policies: Conclusions

 \section{Conclusions}

 In this paper we describe policies, develop analytic models, and present performance comparisons and insights into how a service provide can best balance service costs and delays.
 First, we describe several simple dynamic server allocation policies and develop analytic models for their evaluation.
-Second, semi-Markov decision models are developed and applied to quantify the performance gaps between these simple policies and (often highly-complex) optimal allocation policies.
-We find that the simple policies we consider can often yield close to optimal performance.
+Second, semi-Markov decision models are developed and applied to quantify the performance gaps between these simple policies and (often highly-complex) optimal allocation policies. \revTwo{We find that the simple policies we consider can often yield close to optimal performance.
 However, performance gaps widen as the cost of server allocation increases, increasing the potential benefits of more complex policies.
-Such policies could use more cautious rules with respect to initiating server allocations as well as deallocating servers, through use of non-zero finite "holding-on" / "delayed-off" times and/or significantly higher load thresholds for initiating server allocations versus for server deallocations (e.g., $h$ versus $l$ in the simple dual server model of Figure~\ref{fig:statetransitiondiagramforMM1Scaling}).
+Such policies could use}{}